 Cycling is the most popular activity in Athalassa National Park.
 There are numerous paved trails for you to follow with a bike that will take you along the forest section, the lake section, the shrubs section, and the herbs section.
 In total, the paved biking trails extend to 15 kilometers.

 Aside from the biking trail, Athalassa National Park has a mini-museum.
-The mini-museum displays fossils, samples, and specimens of the flora and fauna that dwells in Athalassa National Park.
-There’s also the Center and Agios Georgios Park, where you can enjoy film shows, trekking, and interactive botanical classes.
+The mini-museum displays fossils, samples, and specimens of the flora and fauna that dwell in Athalassa National Park.
+There’s also the Agios Georgios Park, where you can enjoy film shows, trekking, and interactive botanical classes.

-Fauna thrives wonderfully in Akamasa due to the balanced ecosystem that the numerous plants provide.
+Fauna thrives wonderfully in Akama due to the balanced ecosystem that the numerous plants provide.
 Animals that you can meet here are foxes, bats, hedgehogs, Cyprus warblers, and Cyprus scop owls.

 You can take pictures and touch the animals and the plants.
 However, Akamas has strict policies that prevent damage to the integrity of its environment.
 Therefore, never pick the flowers and feed the animals.
 Sanctions apply if you fail to follow this simple rule.